Qhig/cross-wavelet-transform/README.md

 * time.npy<br/>
   fs.npy <br/><br/>
-  The time vector associated with the synthetic waveforms The sampling frequency associated with the synthetic waveforms
+  The time vector and sampling frequency associated with the synthetic waveforms

 ## Plotting Example